 Trolls are cyberbullies who often use sophisticated tech skills to slander your character.

-Troll psychology 101
+Troll psychology 101:

-If you’re online and haven’t been trolled yet, you will – especially if you have a business and/or social media presence.
+If you’re online and haven’t been trolled yet, you will especially if you have a business and/or social media presence.

-Definition of internet troll
+Definition of the Internet troll

-“An Internet troll is someone who intrudes into a discussion and posts comments deliberately designed to upset or disrupt it.
-Oftentimes, there is no apparent purpose behind their comments except to upset everyone else involved, sometimes a very specific, emotionally vulnerable person.
-They lie, offend and wildly exaggerate for the sole purpose of offending” (and getting responses confirming they’ve done damage).
+An Internet troll is someone who intrudes into a discussion and posts comments deliberately designed to upset or disrupt it.
+Oftentimes, their comments have no apparent purpose except to upset everyone else involved, sometimes a particular, emotionally vulnerable person.
+They lie, offend, and wildly exaggerate for the sole purpose of offending (and getting responses confirming they’ve done damage).

 Trolls are dedicated cyberbullies who often use sophisticated tech skills to distort information about you to slander your character and behavior.
 It’s difficult not to take it personally, but that’s exactly what they want.
 Ultimately, they are determined to destroy as many people and companies as they can with their calculated vitriol.
 One of their favorite activities is triggering fights between friends and strangers.
 Again, understand that you are simply another convenient target for their cruelty.